Slain: Back From Hell

 - 100 % negative mentions

-The monetization aspect of the game has been criticized for misleading advertising, particularly regarding its soundtrack, which does not live up to the hype created by promotional materials featuring notable metal musicians.
+The monetization aspect of the game has been criticized for its misleading advertising, particularly regarding the quality of the soundtrack, which does not live up to the hype created by promotional materials.
+Players feel that the game fails to deliver on its promises, leading to disappointment among fans of the genre.

 Critic Reviews